janv/rest_in_place/README.markdown

 I'd love to get comments, bug reports (or better, pull-requests) about REST in Place.
-For this, you can either fork the project to send a pull request, or submit a bug in the tracker at github:
+For this, you can either fork the project to send a pull request, or submit a bug in the tracker at GitHub:
 <http://github.com/janv/rest_in_place/issues>

 For general comments and questions, please use the comment function on my blog: